This page contains my brief responses to frequently asked questions. If you have additional questions, feel free to contact me.

 Q: Which methods do you use?

 I have experience using some conventional talk therapy methods such as solution-focused therapy (SFT), motivational enhancement therapy (MET), the Gestalt Empty Chair technique, dialectical behavioural therapy (DBT), and internal family systems therapy.
-I also use techniques from art therapy, narrative therapy, systemic Family Therapy, wilderness therapy, Forum Theatre, psychodrama, and additional therapeutic methods.
+I also use techniques from art therapy, narrative therapy, systemic Family Therapy, walking therapy, wilderness therapy, Forum Theatre, psychodrama, and additional therapeutic methods.
 As a polycultural psychotherapist, I can also use techniques and methods that were designed by and for people from cultures and faith/belief systems from around the world, in order to provide a culturally safe and culturally appropriate match for you.
 As a Certified Clinical Trauma Professional Level II: Complex Trauma & Dissociation (CCTP-II) with the International Association of Trauma Professionals (IATP), I am able to apply multiple specific evidence-based methods for working with trauma.

 In addition to using conventional talk therapy methods, I might design and facilitate a memorial ceremony to help a father mourn the loss of his child or use dance and movement to help a woman of trans experience to feel triumph in expressing herself.
 I might use therapeutic breathing and sound to help a person with chronic pain to achieve comfort and wellbeing.
 I might use metaphoric cards designed by clinical psychologists, when assisting family members to gain insight into their communication patterns or when helping a person who has experienced violent trauma to explore events that may be difficult to share.
 These are only a few examples.
 Creativity and flexibility are vital to responsive therapeutic services.

 Q: Why do you use methods beyond talk therapy?